Capricho árabe

 Three bands surrounding Tárrega's coffin played the song during his funeral in his honour.

-Capricho Árabe exemplifies Tárrega's unique style, blending romanticism with his deep connection to Spanish musical traditions.
-The piece is noted for its evocative melodies and rich harmonies that capture the quintessential Spanish sound.
+Capricho Árabe showcases Tárrega's unique style, which blends romanticism and Spanish musical traditions.
 It is also widely recognized for its beauty, and utilizes slur techniques like portamento on the classical guitar.

 The piece was later used in the television series Miami Vice’s episode "Honor Among Thieves?".

-Arrangements and Transcriptions
+Arrangements

-Capricho Árabe has been transcribed and arranged for various instruments beyond its original version for classical guitar.
-These arrangements reflect the work's emotional depth and melodic richness, making it adaptable to diverse musical contexts.